 4. Identify future research areas within the topics covered and the potential for collaboration with other branches of science.

-The module focuses on the importance of critically appraising and accurately reporting the results of scientific studies.
-It is taught through a combination of lectures, demonstrations, discussion sessions and research seminars provided by internal and external speakers, providing students with a critical knowledge of, and an ability to interpret and discuss, topics in behavioural biology that are of importance in contemporary science.
+The module focuses on the importance of critically appraising the results of scientific studies, and factors to consider in good experimental design.
+It is taught through a combination of lectures and discussion sessions, providing students with a critical knowledge of, and an ability to interpret and discuss, topics in behavioural biology that are of importance in contemporary science.

 |Skills Type||Skills details|